 Dear Clergy: Safety Is The Bottom Line

-I was emotionally abused by a bishop and it was devastating.
+My bishop emotionally abused me and it was devastating.
 No matter what path anyone chooses after abuse as far as church membership, it is most important to remain safe and set boundaries in order to do so.Anne Blythe, founder of Betrayal Trauma Recovery

-When confiding in clergy, women should always be counseled and assisted in seeking safety.
-Usually this will mean that clergy involve actual professionals in helping victims to achieve emotional, mental, physical, and sexual safety.
+Clergy should always assist women in seeking safety.
+Usually this will mean that clergy involve abuse and trauma-informed professionals in helping victims to achieve emotional, mental, physical, and sexual safety.

 As women set safety boundaries, appropriate support can be extremely beneficial.
 Clergy have the unique opportunity of lovingly supporting victims as they identify abuse and seek safety from abusive behaviors.